MolSSI-Education/mm-tools/_episodes/03-md-bpti.md

 First, import the required python as you did in the previous lesson.

 ~~~
-from simtk.openmm import app
+from openmm import app
-import simtk.openmm as mm
+import openmm as mm
 from simtk import unit
 from sys import stdout
 import time as time
+import os
 ~~~
 {: .language-python}